-The Virtual Checkpoint Allocation algorithm will determine the initial placement of checkpoints.
+The Virtual Checkpoint Allocation algorithm will determine the initial placement of checkpoints for a geographic region.
 Virtual Checkpoints may be added, moved, or removed dynamically.
+The checkpoints are created independently of driver routes.
+The smartphone application maps the appropriate checkpoints to a route.
 The GPS Data Collection algorithm will collect GPS data from the smartphone's internal GPS module.
-This data will be processed and sent to the server as velocity data.
+A collection interval is determined based on an end-user's current speed.
+The data collected consists of velocity, a timestamp, and a Virtual Checkpoint Identification Number (VCIN).
+The VCIN identifies which Virtual Checkpoint an end-user has passed.

 The Route Analysis Algorithm will request checkpoint congestion data from the server.

-Calculations will be performed to determine the congestion data on the analyzed route.
+Calculations will be performed to determine level of congestion on the analyzed route; red checkpoints, yellow checkpoints, and green checkpoints will specify heavy congestion, moderate congestion, and low congestion respectively.
 The Congestion Notification algorithm will alert the user when congestion has been found on the specified route.
+This process occurs in real-time.